-At 20 years old, Joey Yap had finished her BCom, loaded up her backpack, and flew to Japan with her then business partner, where they purchased the Ajisen Ramen franchise, making Joey one of the first people to bring ramen to Melbourne, in 2004.
+At 20 years old, Joey Yap had finished her BCom, loaded up her backpack, and flew to Japan with her then business partner, where they negotiated successfully to bring the Ajisen Ramen franchise to Australia, making Joey one of the first people to bring ramen to Melbourne, in 2004.
 Five years later she sold out of the ramen business, hailed by the siren song of a dial-up modem and a childhood passion that hadn’t gone away.

 “I actually went to Malaysia to work in advertising and film production after my masters.
 I was fortunate enough to freelance with ESPN Star Sports on some productions.
 We did the Asian Beach Games and the Australian Open, which was a lot of fun.
 Then I spent a couple of years in advertising and film production, where I was on set doing everything from assistant producing up to producing.
 Eventually, I came back to Melbourne and decided I wanted to do something with the internet, and that was that.”

 It was through this decision that Joey began bringing together the threads of experience she had lain out through her career so far, her interest in the internet, her business savvy, her skills in multimedia, and of course, a love of dogs.